The Winding Journey Of Avril Haines, Biden's Pick To Lead U.S. Intelligence

 "I became a fan within weeks," Tisinger said.

-Rollie Flynn, who served as a CIA station chief abroad and headed the agency's Counterterrorism Center at the agency's headquarters, says it's still a big deal when a woman is named to a top job in national security.
+Flynn, who was a CIA station chief abroad and held senior roles at agency headquarters, says it's still a big deal when a woman is named to a top job in national security.

 "Having myself come up in the days when there weren't very many women in leadership positions, to me it's very significant," said Flynn, now the president of the Foreign Policy Research Institute in Philadelphia.
 "There are so many women who for years have been capable of holding those jobs.
 And so I think to actually see that come to fruition is a terrific thing."